simonemberton/Introduction_to_Creative_Coding/Week_02/README.md

 ## Anatomy of a Sketch

-## Task 0 - Download the p5.zip folder on the link p5complete.zip from p5js.org
+## Task 0 - Download p5.zip from p5js.org

 - Hopefully you already did this last week!
+(From [p5js.org/download](https://p5js.org/download/), download the complete library **p5.zip**).

 - Then copy the folder called "empty-example" **in the same enclosing folder**, rename it to something like "tutorial-2".

 - Go into your newly copied folder and open both index.html and sketch.js in a text editor.
 VS Code is recommended.

-- Remember, every time you change the code in your sketch.js file, you will need to refresh your browser to see the changes.
+- Remember, every time you change the code in your sketch.js file, you will need to refresh your browser to see the changes. *(Tip: If you use the VS Code **Live Server** extension, your browser will reload automatically whenever you save!)*

 ## Task 1 - Ready, setup(); and draw();